aaronm99/treact/README.md

 # treact

 ## What is it?
-Created a static webpage using HTML and CSS
+Static webpage created using HTML and CSS best practices.

 ## Tech Stack
 - HTML